-Identify wildflowers, interact with local artists, and create your own unique wildflower masterpiece!
+Identify wildflowers and create your own unique wildflower masterpiece!

 10 a.m. - 2 p.m.

-Did you know that there are over 5,000 species of wildflowers in Texas?
-Join the Museum on Saturday, March 21 from 10 am to 2 pm for Wildflower Day at Boonville Heritage Park, a unique historical setting, to enjoy and learn about local wildflowers.
+Bryan, TX — Did you know that there are over 5,000 species of wildflowers in Texas?
+Join the Museum on Saturday, March 25th from 10 am to 2 pm for Wildflower Day at Boonville Heritage Park, a unique historical setting to enjoy and learn about local wildflowers.

 Come identify wildflowers, interact with local artists and organizations, and create your own unique wildflower masterpiece!
 Watercolors, coloring pencils, paper, and clipboards will be available, and budding artists are also welcome to bring their own supplies.
-A food truck will be on site to provide visitors with an opportunity to purchase delicious food.
+Parking is extremely limited; visitors may park in surrounding public areas.

 About Boonville Heritage Park